 Website Redesign SEO Process in Easy Steps

-From the above, you might think that a new site redesign is full of potential hurdles.
+You might think a new website redesign is full of potential hurdles from the above.
 While that’s true to a certain extent, expert digital marketing professionals can take care of the entire process.

 1. Perform a Detailed Analysis of Your Old Site

-Before jumping into the fray and redesigning your old site, you need to gauge its performance.
+Before jumping into the fray and redesigning your old website, you must gauge its performance.
 Take a look at your ranking and traffic for the most important keywords.
-You also need to understand important metrics such as domain authority, total search traffic, and the revenue you get from organic search.
+You also need to understand essential metrics such as domain authority, total search traffic, and the revenue you get from organic searches.

-This information will help you understand which parts of your website are working, and which are not.
-You can then start to redesign your current site preserving the parts which are working, and changing those which are not.
+This information will help you understand which parts of your website are working and which are not.
+You can then start redesigning your current site, preserving the parts and changing those that are not.

 Try these tools for SEO Audits:

-While you’re collating this data, you have to ensure that your link profile is healthy.
+While collating this data, you must ensure your link profile is healthy.
 Run a complete check of all backlinks and identify low-quality links that search engines might see as spammy.

-Improving upon all this can help enhance your link quality, bring essential pages to the fore, and boost search traffic above all.
+Improving upon all this can help enhance your link quality, bring essential pages to the fore, and boost search traffic.